The non-household connections retail market

-This affects developers in two significant ways as building water is considered to be a non-household connection under the changes which means you’ll need to appoint a retailer to buy any water used while constructing your development.
+This affects developers in two ways.
+Building water is considered to be a non-household connection under the changes.
+This means you’ll need to appoint a retailer to buy any water used while constructing your development.

 If you don’t appoint a retailer this will eventually be done on Ofwat’s behalf by the Market Operator, which provides the background systems and processes behind the changes.
 All non-household properties you build will need to have a retailer appointed for their water and sewerage services and it doesn’t even need to be the same retailer for both connections.

 Finding a retailer